 ZooKeeper does not guarantee that at every instance in time, two different clients will have identical views of ZooKeeper data.
 Due to factors like network delays, one client may perform an update before another client gets notified of the change.
-Consider the scenario of two clients, A and B. If client A sets the value of a znode /a from 0 to 1, then tells client B to read /a, client B may read the old value of 0, depending on which server it is connected to.
+Consider the scenario of two clients, A and B. If client A sets the value of a znode /a from 0 to 1, then tells client B to read /a, client B may read the old value of 0, depending on which server in the ZooKeeper quorum it is connected to.
 If it is important that Client A and Client B read the same value, Client B should should call the sync() method from the ZooKeeper API method before it performs its read.

-So, ZooKeeper by itself doesn't guarantee that changes occur synchronously across all servers, but ZooKeeper primitives can be used to construct higher level functions that provide useful client synchronization.
-(For more information, see the Zookeeper Recipes. [tbd:..]).
+So, ZooKeeper by itself doesn't guarantee instantaneous, atomic, synchronization across its quorum, but ZooKeeper primitives can be used to construct higher level functions that provide complete client synchronization.
+(For more information, see the Locks [tbd:...] in Zookeeper Recipes. [tbd:...]).